DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-05 LD Meeting Notes.md

 - Aiden indoor level
 - Brian's new level

+> MAKE SURE TO RE-SEND THE DOCS TO PREPARE THE LEVELS TO BE IN THE GAME!!!

 ### Set-dressing Using the Existing Props

+- GO THROUG

 - All the existing props are in `Avernoth/Art/Common/Props/Extraneous`